PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutoItemPrinter.md

 ### In-Game Setup

 1. You have unlocked the Item Printer in the League Room.
 (Recommended to have its level maxed out for better item odds)
-2. Have enough BP and pokemon materials to run the program.
+2. Have enough BP (can be farmed with [Flying Trial Farmer](PokemonSV/FlyingTrialFarmer.md)) and pokemon materials (can be farmed with [Shiny Hunt - Area Zero Platform](PokemonSV/ShinyHunt-AreaZeroPlatform.md)) to run the program.

 ### Instructions